IgA nephropathy

 Benefits of joining a support group include:

-Visit the IgA Nephropathy Foundation to learn more about support groups and other community-based resources near you.
+Visit the IgA Nephropathy Foundation and National Organization for Rare Disease (NORD) to learn more about support groups and other community-based resources near you.

 Learn more about mental health and kidney disease and where to go for support.